rob2d/portfolio_2018/ROADMAP.md

 ## Technologies

-- allow filtering of techs in Projects view (not high priority).
+- allow filtering of techs in Projects view (not high priority)
-- add classnames to path elements and use theme-ing.

 ## Project Details